scottblechman/mindful/README.md

 ### VR Interactions
 ![VR Interactions](./Images/Interactable.PNG)
+The water shown here is an example of an interactive object.
+For Daydream apps, interactive objects require at minimum the following two elements:
+1. A collider - This is what the raycaster is able to point to in order to select the object.
+2. An event trigger - This allows the item to make function calls in the scene, in this instance, when the pointer is clicked the noise of the water increases and a random water sound is played.

+Scripts used by the event trigger may be on other objects, for instance PlayWaterSound was not on the triggering object in this instance, it came from a separate audio source object.

 ### Focus
 ![Focus Exercise](./Images/Focus2.PNG)
+The focus exercise is easy to implement.
+Using a coroutine, a focus object given to the script was cloned and moved with the player out of rendering distance of the menues.
+Then messages are sent to the HUD to instruct the player on what to do.
+Once the exercise is over, the player and object return to their normal spaces.

 ### Deep Breathing
 ![Deep Breathing Exercise](./Images.DeepBreathing.PNG)
+The deep breathing exercise is similar to the focus exercise.
+It uses a coroutine to take an object and a background (a blue and a white sphere respectively) and moves them and the player far away from the menu.
+The spheres line up with the background behind the focus.
+The Background is scaled up to be larger than the focus.
+The focus updates every frame to either enlarge or shrink, alternating when it reaches its full size and once it reaches less than it's initial size.

 ## Division of Labor
 Scott Blechman: Visual design, project structure, environment modeling